Biohazard Strain Guide

 Some users report deep sedation.
 During this stage, it may be impossible to stay awake.
 Be cautious of this effect.

 What Are the Medical Uses?

-Due to the potent side effects of Biohazard marijuana, it can be useful in assisting with several different medical concerns.
-With the intense body high, this cannabis strain can ease chronic pain.
+Due to the potent side effects of Biohazard strain, it can be useful in assisting with several different medical concerns.
+With the intense body high, this strain can ease chronic pain.
 Shortly after smoking, you’ll be overcome with a feeling of calm and numbness.

 The sedation that ensues after smoking proves successful for helping insomniacs.
 Enjoy the medical effects of this powerful strain as you fall into deep sedation.